Electoral system of Hungary: Primary elections

 In 2021, six Hungarian opposition parties (DK, Jobbik, LMP, MSZP, Momentum, Párbeszéd) held national primaries on the occasion of their joint participation in the 2022 parliamentary elections.
 Within this framework, the selection of the common individual representative candidates and the common prime minister candidate in the 106 individual constituencies was entrusted to the voters.
 Citizens who turned 18 by the time of the 2022 parliamentary election could also participate in the vote.
 The individual representative candidates were elected in one round, and the prime minister candidate was elected in two rounds by plurality voting.
 A maximum of 3 candidates who achieved a result of at least 15% could advance to the second round.
 If no candidate obtained more than half of the votes in the first round, the 50% result was no longer necessary in the second round.

-The first round of the primary election was be held September 18–28, 2021, the second 10–16 October.
+The first round of the primary election was held September 18–28, 2021, the second 10–16 October.
 Gergely Karácsony, who finished second in the first round, withdrew in favor of Péter Márki-Zay, so in the end only 2 candidates participated in the second round.
 The selection of the candidates on the joint list (with the exception of the Prime Ministerial candidate) was carried out jointly by the parties after the primaries.